cuba-platform/cuba-jm/README.md

 ## Configuration

 1. Configure monitoring URLs with the `cubajm.monitoringUrl` application property.
-Default values are `/core-jm/` and `/web-jm/` for middleware and web tiers respectively;
+Default value is `/monitoring`;
 2. Configure monitoring dashboard authorization credentials with `cubajm.authorizedUserLogin` & `cubajm.authorizedUserPassword` application properties.
 The default values are `admin`, `admin`;

 All described here application properties can also be found in the `JavaMelodyConfig` configuration interface.